soxueren/atsd/integration/alteryx/README.md

   ![](images/no_dsn.png)

-- In case you haven't configured ODBC connection with ATSD you follow
-- instructions in [ODBC-JDBC Bridge](../odbc/README.md), and for completing [Configure ODBC Data Source](../odbc/README.md#configure-odbc-data-source) step of this instuction you can open **ODBC Data Source Administrator** window by pressing **ODBC Admin** button in **ODBC Connection** dialog.
+- In case you haven't configured ODBC connection with ATSD you nedd to follow instructions in [ODBC-JDBC Bridge](../odbc/README.md), and for completing [Configure ODBC Data Source](../odbc/README.md#configure-odbc-data-source) step of this instuction you can open **ODBC Data Source Administrator** window by pressing **ODBC Admin** button in **ODBC Connection** dialog.
 Apparently